Neutis/neutis-docs/docs/intro/fel.md

 Generally, the Allwinner device tries to boot in the following order:

 * SD Card0 also known as MMC0
-* Internal NAND flash also known as NAND
+* Internal NAND flash also known as eMMC
 * SD Card2 also known as MMC2
 * SPI connected NOR flash also known as SPI
 * If all above fails to boot, FEL is executed